igorinov/iathm/README.md

 # iathm
 Indoor Air Temperature and Humidity Monitor

-This is a sketch for Arduino with LCD shield and temperature/humidity sensor connected.
+This is a sketch for Arduino Uno with an LCD shield based on HD44780 and a temperature/humidity sensor connected.

 ## Hardware